-House panel seeks criminal referral for Trump backer Prince
+House panel seeks Justice Department probe of Trump backer Prince

 Marc Cohen, a spokesman for Prince, could not immediately be reached for comment.

+“There are two or three individuals that we believe could have potentially given false testimony to Congress,” Meadows, a member of the House Oversight and Government Reform panel.
+That committee and the Intelligence Committee are among several congressional panels examining Russian interference in American politics, including in the 2016 presidential election.

+Meadows added that Trump had not personally encouraged House Republicans to make any referrals to the Justice Department over congressional misstatements, and that he has not spoken to the president about the issue “from a criminal referrals standpoint.”

-Reporting by Susan Heavey; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Susan Heavey; Writing by Jonathan Oatis; Editing by Chizu Nomiyama and Howard Goller